-Longshaw Lodge was built in 1827 for the Duke of Rutland as a shooting box for his 11,533 acres.
+Longshaw Lodge was built in 1827 for the Duke of Rutland (one of the county’s principal landowners) as a shooting box for his 11,533 acres.

 The estate was sub-divided into many different lots.
 Lot 1 contained the lodge and all of its park-like grounds plus an area of land known as Lawrence Field that was described as “well heathered picturesque moorland”.
 This 747 acre plot is what today is referred to as the Longshaw Estate.